humanmade/react-wp-scripts/README.md

 This will load all generated JS and CSS into your theme or plugin.

-## PHP Interface

-### `enqueue_assets`

-The `enqueue_assets` function takes two arguments: the filesystem path to the project directory containing the `src` and `build` folders, and an optional array argument which may be used to customize script handles and dependencies.
-Available options:

-- `base_url`: The URL of the project base that contains the `src` and `build` directories.
-If not specified, this URL will be inferred from the provided directory path string.
-- `handle`: The handle to use when registering the app's script and stylesheet.
-This will default to the last part of the directory passed to enqueue_assets.
-- `scripts`: An array of script dependencies to load before your bundle.
-- `styles`: An array of stylesheet dependencies to load before your bundle.

 ## How It Works

 This project solves two issues that prevent seamless usage of Webpack projects in WordPress themes and plugins: